 A suggestive mark can be registered on the Principal Register.
 It is considered, however, to be a weak mark and not entitled to broad protection (unlike a coined or arbitrary word mark).
 Trademark protection may be limited to the use of the mark in the same or related lines of goods or service.
 Also the protection would likely extend to similarly sounding or appearing words for the same product or service.

 It is worth repeating that the best trademarks are words or symbols that have no relationship to the goods or services offered.
 These may be termed arbitrary marks and are usually given the strongest protection in law.
 Examples may be Exxon (a coined word) for petroleum or Borders (a common word) for books and music stores.

+Trademarks that are merely descriptive of the product or service offered can not be registered on the Principal Trademark Register.
 The distinction between a descriptive word mark and a suggestive word mark is very fuzzy and subjective.
 There is no clear line.
 Space Station” may be deemed suggestive mark for a self-storage facility.
 “U Store It” may be deemed merely descriptive.
 If the examiner determines the mark to be merely descriptive, it will be very difficult to change that determination.
 Based upon the recent trend in court decisions, an appeal to the courts will not be productive.

 Therefore, use some imagination in creating a trademark.